enrico111176/alfredapp/README.md

 V 1.2.1:
 - Fixed problem with opening the URL in some cases.
-- Fixed problem with some words.
+- Fixed problem with some special words preventing results from being shown.